-Dr. Thomas P. Sculco is currently Surgeon-in-Chief and Korein-Wilson Professor of Orthopedic Surgery at Hospital for Special Surgery.
-He is the Chairman of the Department of Orthopedic Surgery and a Professor of Orthopedic Surgery at Weill Cornell Medical College.
+Dr. Thomas P. Sculco is Surgeon-in-Chief Emeritus and currently Attending Orthopedic Surgeon at Hospital for Special Surgery.
+He is a Professor of Orthopedic Surgery at Weill Cornell Medical College.
 Dr. Sculco has written over 235 papers, 64 chapters and has presented over 540 papers on orthopedic surgery and the surgical treatment of arthritis.

 One of the goals of Hospital for Special Surgery (HSS) is to advance the science of orthopedic surgery, rheumatology, and related disciplines for the benefit of patients.
 Physicians at HSS may collaborate with outside companies for education, research and medical advances.
 HSS supports this collaboration in order to foster medical breakthroughs; however HSS also believes that these collaborations must be disclosed.